 Technology and the internet have become an integral part of everyday life and are finding their way into more and more daily habits.
-Most behavioral health and addiction specialists agree that young adults are spending close to 6 hours a day on either a computer, smartphone, or tablet.
+Most behavioral health and addiction specialists agree that young adults are spending close to six hours a day on a computer, smartphone, or tablet.

 Internet technology utilizes user-experience guidelines that make it easy to find the information, content, or entertainment desired within seconds.
 While these practices are helpful from a convenience standpoint, they can have unintended consequences in three ways:

-Each time that a smartphone, tablet, or computer provides particular information, there is a small dose of dopamine delivered to the brain.
+- Each time that a smartphone, tablet, or computer provides particular information, there is a small dose of dopamine delivered to the brain.
 Over time, the brain can become accustomed to these dopamine drips that internet and technology use provides.
 Individuals will find themselves feeling bored, uninterested, or unmotivated to do anything that doesn’t involve their screen device.
-This is a similar set of circumstances with other addictions, such as gambling, food, drugs and alcohol.
+This is similar to other addictions including gambling and substance abuse.

 - The faster a person clicks on something they like or want online and the quicker it shows up on their screen the more potent and powerful that addiction response becomes.